 A research study by Stanford University found that employees at a call center who were allowed to work from home led to a 13% performance increase, of which, 9% was from working more minutes per shift (fewer breaks and sick days) and 4% from more calls per minute (attributed to a quieter and more convenient working environment).
 Replacing commute time with actual work activities alone increases production.

 While millennials (now the largest generation in the workforce) appreciate and look for work-from-home opportunities, recent research from the Census Bureau revealed the typical remote worker is actually a 49-year-old college grad earning $58,000 per year, working for a company with 100 or more employees.
 And with unemployment rates at 4.4%, you may find a need to expand your talent pool beyond the local community, and there are cost advantages to offering salaries that are aligned with lower-cost-of-living markets.
 You can take advantage of attracting the younger workforce and stay-at-home parents or find valuable experienced salespeople who are retired but still looking for income opportunities.
-Much of this research is showing that remote employees have more loyalty, longer tenure, and less turn over.
+Much of this research is showing that remote employees have more loyalty, longer tenure, and less turnover.

 So, why are we seeing companies like Yahoo and IBM pulling their remote workers back inside the office?
 This is where it gets tricky; there are challenges to consider when allowing your employees to work from home.
-The aforementioned research from Stanford University found that remote workers are promoted at half the rate of in-house employees, and almost half of those in the study actually chose to return to the office, when given the choice to work from home or in the office.
+The aforementioned research from Stanford University found that remote workers are promoted at half the rate of in-house employees, and almost half of those in the study actually chose to return to the office when given the choice to work from home or in the office.
 Remote employees can feel disengaged from the company culture, and if not managed correctly, can miss collaboration opportunities from teammates.

 In the sales world, managing remote workers is not a new concept.
 Where do you think the field representatives work?
-However, managing inside sales teams that almost entirely work on the phones is a newer trend.
+However, managing inside sales teams that almost entirely work on phones is a newer trend.
 How do you take advantage of the vast remote workforce and minimize risk for inside sales teams?

 We asked Karen Doherty, Senior Inside Sales Manager for our technology partner Jabra, what she has learned by managing a team that includes a significant portion who work from home.
 (Jabra creates the world’s highest quality headsets for inside sales or customer service departments.)
 Karen explained the secret to managing remote inside sales reps is having high standards in the hiring process and providing the right tools to help them be efficient and effective in their jobs.
-She said you also have to provide managers the proper software to monitor the reps’ progress and performance.
+She said you also have to provide managers with the proper software to monitor the reps’ progress and performance.

 She searches for people who have experience striving toward specific metrics—those measured by talk time, exceeding sales quotas, having experience with inside and outside sales, and who have participated in sales training programs.
 Jabra also puts its remote sales reps in key markets that are home to some of their largest accounts.
 That way, if a large account requires a face-to-face meeting, the inside sales rep can easily visit the customer in person.
 Karen said this equates to approximately 10% to 20% of their time.